GluuFederation/flex/admin-ui/docs/architecture.md

 1. **Entry point** ([`app/index.tsx`](../app/index.tsx)) runs as the browser parses the JS bundle.
 Before rendering anything, it wires up the Redux store and the React Query client.
 2. **`PluginReducersResolver.process()`** runs eagerly, _before_ the store is built.
 It iterates over [`admin-ui/plugins.config.json`](../plugins.config.json), calls `loadPluginMetadata(metadataFile)` for each plugin (synchronously, via `import.meta.glob` references), and registers every reducer the plugin exports into the reducer registry.
 Doing this _before_ `configStore()` means the store is constructed with the full set of slices already known, so no late-registration is needed.
-3. **`configStore()`** builds the Redux store using the reducer registry.
-Sagas are wired into the middleware here.
+3. The Redux store is built at module load of [`app/redux/store/index.ts`](../app/redux/store/index.ts): the listener middleware is prepended onto the default middleware, the host's core listeners self-register via side-effect imports, and `PluginListenersResolver.process(startAppListening)` registers every plugin's listeners. `configStore()` (called from the entry point) then creates the persistor and wires HMR.
+All of this runs before `<App />` renders.
-4. **`PersistGate`** waits for `redux-persist` to rehydrate the slices marked persistent (theme, language, userinfo) before rendering anything below it.
-This is what keeps the user signed in across reloads and applies the right theme before the first paint.
+4. **`PersistGate`** waits for `redux-persist` to rehydrate the persisted slices before rendering anything below it.
+The persist config uses a blacklist (`cedarPermissions`, `toastReducer`, `logoutAuditReducer`, `initReducer`), so everything else persists, including the `userinfo` in `authReducer` that keeps the user signed in across reloads.
+Theme and language are restored separately from `localStorage` by `themeContext` and `i18n`.
 5. **`QueryClient`** is constructed with the project's default query options (defined in [`app/utils/queryUtils.ts`](../app/utils/queryUtils.ts)).
 It is provided via `QueryClientProvider` so every `useGet*` / `usePut*` hook in the app uses the same cache.
-6. **`<App />`** renders.
-This is where `PluginSagasResolver` is called to gather every saga from every plugin's metadata, and the saga middleware runs them all.
+6. **`<App />`** renders inside the providers.
+With the store and listeners already wired, it proceeds to load plugin routes.
 7. **`processRoutes()`** (asynchronously this time) collects the route definitions from each plugin's `plugin-metadata.ts` and stitches them into the React Router tree alongside the host's own routes.
 From here, the user sees the sidebar, the navigation works, and the rest of the app lifecycle (OIDC, license check, Cedarling bootstrap) takes over.
 See [auth.md](./auth.md) and [cedarling.md](./cedarling.md).

-If any plugin's metadata fails to load, the resolvers log via `devLogger.warn` and skip that plugin.
-The rest of the app continues to function.
-This is the reason the resolvers use `Promise.allSettled` instead of `Promise.all`.
+If a plugin's metadata fails to load, `loadPluginMetadata` logs via `devLogger.warn`/`devLogger.error` and skips it.
+The async menu/route resolution wraps each plugin in its own `try`/`catch`, so one bad plugin doesn't break the rest.

 ## Import rules